nats-io/nats-architecture-and-design/adr/ADR-50.md

 The server will acknowledge in the following manner:

  * The initial message will get an error - for example, feature not supported - or `BatchFlowAck` ack
- * The server will then send `BatchFlowAck` back based which might adjust the flow rate
+ * The server will then send `BatchFlowAck` back based on the flow rate - which might adjust the flow rate
  * The final message will get a standard pub ack as described later

 By always sending the current flow state back in the `BatchFlowAck` we guard against lost acks.